7 Scientific Benefits of Reading Printed Books for Better Brain Health, Sleep and Environmental Impact

 Having books at home encourages children to read for fun and talk to their parents about what they’ve learned.

-One recent study of college students in the U.S., Slovakia, Japan, and Germany showed that 92% of participants preferred actual books that they can hold and touch and leaf through whenever they please.
+One study of college students in the U.S., Slovakia, Japan and Germany showed that 92% of participants preferred actual books that they can hold and touch and leaf through whenever they please.

-In this sense, taking a whiff of an old book is a little like the enjoyment one gets from smelling perfume or flowers.
-Studies have also shown that books can make us happier, inspire us to travel, and encourage us to make life-changing decisions.
+Taking a whiff of an old book is a little like the enjoyment one gets from smelling perfume or flowers.
+Studies have also shown that books can make us happier, inspire us to travel and encourage us to make life-changing decisions as well.

 So don’t feel guilty the next time you spend a little more than you’d planned at the bookstore: Science says it’s good for you.